wp-plugins/oh-add-script-header-footer/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Simple plugin to add script to header and footer for individual pages & posts
+Simple plugin to add js script or css to header and footer for individual pages & posts

 == Description ==